Collegiate Initiatives

 Choose Ohio First is a part of a strategic effort to retain Ohio residents and bolster Ohio’s economic strength by ensuring a ready workforce for STEMM-related industries.

-The Office of Inclusive Excellence and Community Engagement (IECE) within the College of Engineering and Applied Science strives to empower individuals to transform their lives and achieve their highest potential by offering programs, services and scholarships that will enhance learning and lead to success.
-Choose Ohio First (COF) is a major initiative of IECE and works collaboratively with the College of Arts and Sciences and the College of Allied Health to provide dynamic student engagement.
+The Office of Professional Development & Community Impact (PDCI) within the College of Engineering and Applied Science strives to empower individuals to transform their lives and achieve their highest potential by offering programs, services and scholarships that will enhance learning and lead to success.
+Choose Ohio First (COF) is a major initiative of PDCI and works collaboratively with the College of Arts and Sciences and the College of Allied Health to provide dynamic student engagement.
 The engagement is a targeted effort to produce a broad community of scholars trained to excel in the STEMM disciplines via industry or academia upon graduation.

 The Program Includes: